 In the New York Sunday World Pulitzer gave the staff creative freedom, though the editors were just like chess pieces that were thrown away easily.
 By purchasing in 1898 a new high-speed color printing press, Pulitzer created graphically one of the most impressive papers of the time.
 In the circulation war Pulitzer suffered a small drawback when Outcault moved to the New York Journal, one of Hearst's papers.
 Hearst, on the other hand, was also enthralled by the high quality of Pulitzer's papers.
-The writer Theodore Dreiser saw it differently – that the staff had in their eyes the look of tortured animals.
 To get even, Pulitzer hired the artist George Luks to draw cartoons using Outcault's characters.

 The Hearst and Pulitzer newspapers showed their power in 1898: The World urged President McKinley to declare war against Spain.
 Hearst claimed that he had “brought on” the Spanish-American War, although there are doubts that he issued the command to Frederick Remington: "You furnish the pictures, and I’ll furnish the war."
 Pulitzer's nemesis, President Roosevelt, attempted to imprison him for criminal libel, after the World had suggested that Roosevelt's Panama Canal actions had been tainted by corruption.

 Pulitzer died of heart disease on October 29, 1911, aboard the Liberty, which was one of the most luxurious private yachts in the world.
 Before his death his German secretary had been reading him an account of the reign of Louis XI of France (1423-1483), who broke the power of the nobility.
 The Pulitzer-Hearst circulation battle lasted well into the 20th century.
 In his will Pulitzer left the World and the Post-Dispatch in the hands of four trustees, who, in time would turn control over to his sons.
 Pulitzer's wife Kate, who outlived her husband by almost sixteen years, died in Deauville, France.

 For further reading: Joseph Pulitzer; Reminiscences of a Secretary by Alleyne Ireland (1914); Joseph Pulitzer, His Life and Letters by Don Carlos Seitz (1924); Joseph Pulitzer and his World by James Wyman Barrett (1941); The Pulitzer Prize Story, ed. by John Hohenberg (1959); Joseph Pulitzer and the New York World by George Juergens (1966); Pulitzer by W.A.
 Swanberg (1967); The Pulitzer Prizes (1975); The Pulitzer Story II, ed. by John Hohenberg (1980); The Pulitzer Prize Novels, by W.J.
 Stuckey (1981); Joseph Pulitzer II and the Post-Dispatch by Daniel W. Pfaff (1991); The Pulitzer Prize by J. Douglas Bates (1991); Joseph Pulitzer and the New York World by Nancy Whitelaw (1991); Pulitzer: A Life by Denis Brian (2001); The World on Sunday: Graphic Art in Joseph Pulitzer’s Newspaper (1898-1911) by Nicholson Baker and Margaret Brentano (2006); Joseph Pulitzer: Historic Newspaper Publisher by Martin Gitlin (2010); Pulitzer: a Life in Politics, Print, and Power by James McGrath Morris (2010)

 Selected works & papers: